6cdh/tree-sitter-scheme/README.md

 See [nodes.md](./nodes.md) for all visible nodes.

-This parser don't parse language constructs.
-Instead, it parse code as lists.
+This parser doesn't parse language constructs.
+Instead, it parses code as lists.

 If you want language constructs support, use custom queries (see [#5](https://github.com/6cdh/tree-sitter-scheme/issues/5)), also see [thchha/tree-sitter-scheme](https://gitlab.com/thchha/tree-sitter-scheme).